1. Take a walk around your neighborhood and identify all of the trees. (Look here for help.) Sketch them.

 55. Write a formal letter to your mayor or state representative/senator about an issue that concerns you.

-56. Learn a few words or phrases in a foreign language and impress your friends.
+56. Learn a few words or phrases in a foreign language.

 57. Memorize your multiplication facts through x12, if you haven’t already.